TeskaLabs/asab-iris/README.md

 starttls=yes
 subject=Mail from ASAB Iris
 ```

 **Explanation:**
-- `host`: Your SMTP server's address, where all the magic starts.
+- `host`: Your SMTP server's address.
-- `user`: The magician's name (well, your username for the SMTP server).
+- `user`: Your username for the SMTP server.
-- `password`: The magic word (a.k.a. your super-secret password).
+- `password`: Your super-secret password.
-- `from`: Your wizard's alias (the default "From" address for your emails).
+- `from`: The default "From" address for your emails.
-- `ssl`: A spell to encrypt your messages (yes/no for SSL).
+- `ssl`: `yes`/`no` for SSL, depends on the SMTP server.
-- `starttls`: Another incantation for security (yes/no for STARTTLS).
+- `starttls`: `yes`/`no` for STARTTLS, depends on the SMTP server.
-- `subject`: The default subject line - because even magicians need intros!
+- `subject`: The default subject line, if not provided by a caller or a template.

 ### 🚨 2.
-Sending Slack Alerts
+Sending Slack messages

 **Overview:**
-- Consume messages like a pro from a Kafka topic, retrieving templates with ASAB's library.
-- Send out those alert messages via HTTP REST API, all jazzed up with your rendered templates.
+- Send messages to a Slack via HTTP REST API or thru Kafka Topic
+- Apply Jinja2 templates.
+- Trigger them through a web handler or an Apache Kafka message - flexibility is key!

 **Configuration:**
 ```ini